I was honoured last week to be invited to participate the Scottish Government’s Remembrance Day at St. Andrew’s House.

 On the very day that the armistice was signed, a mob of Cambridge

 students made for his rooms and trashed them.
 Russell had said the war was

 wrong.
 They said it had been right, and anyway, we won it.

-death because we cannot forget our quarrels?
+As he wrote: “There lies before us, if we choose, continual progress in happiness, knowledge and wisdom.
+Shall we instead choose death because we cannot forget our quarrels?
 Remember your humanity, and forget

 What do you think?
 Should the poppy continue to be the flower of remembrance, or should we allow it, once again, to be the flower of forgetfulness?

 It’s rare to see me and The Pickled Piper in the same photograph: alongside him, from left to right are the Reverend Tom Gordon,Lesley Evans, the Permanent Secretary to The Scottish Government, Libby Talbot, the Associate Rector of Ps & Gs Church, and Ameed Versace & Shabir Beg of the Scottish Ahlul Bayt Society.